Team Correlated Equilibria in Zero-Sum Extensive-Form Games via Tree Decompositions: Preliminaries

 In this paper, we expand and refine these complexity results.
-In particular, we show that the polytope of realization plans for a team can be expressed as a projection of a polytope with $NW^{w + O(1)}$ constraints and variables, where $w$ is a parameter describing the amount of information {\em generated by non-team members} that is known by {\em at least one member, but not all members}, of the team, and $W \le N$ is the treewidth of a particular tree decomposition.
+In particular, we show that the polytope of plans for a team can be expressed as a projection of a polytope with $O(NW^{w+1})$ constraints and variables, where $w$ is a parameter describing the amount of information {\em generated by non-team members} that is known by {\em at least one member, but not all members}, of the team, and $W$ is the treewidth of a particular tree decomposition.
 In particular, $w=1$ for games with common external information, so our result is equivalent to the known result in that case.
-In the broader setting $w = O(1)$, our results show that equilibria in zero-sum team games can be found in polynomial time.